Adafruit NeoPXL8 Friend - 8 x Strands NeoPixel Level Shifter

 While we designed this specifically for use with our SAMD21 and SAMD51 boards and library, you could use it with other boards like ESP32, Teensy or STM32, for the level shifting capabilities.
 You'll just have to figure out what NeoPixel driver firmware you can use and what pins are available.

-If that all sounds groovy to you, pick up one of these friends and check out the NeoPXL8 Arduino library examples to get your massive LED project going!
+If that all sounds groovy to you, pick up one of these friends and check out the NeoPXL8 Arduino library examples and the NeoPXL8 guide to get your massive LED project going!